mccordgh/music_history_api/README.md

 `$ python manage.py runserver`

-4. Navigate to localhost in your browser `http://localhost:8000/`
+4. Navigate to `http://localhost:8000/` in your browser

 ## To login as admin

+1. Navigate to `http://localhost:8000/admin/` in your browser with server running

+2. Login with:

 `username: admin`